 - (1) PROCESS Implementation HOW does your day-to-day operation of WORK PROCESSES ensure that they meet KEY PROCESS requirements?
-What KEY PERFORMANCE MEASURES or INDICATORS and in-PROCESS MEASURES do you use to control and improve your WORK PROCESSES?
-HOW do these MEASURES relate to the quality of outcomes and MEASURES of the PERFORMANCE of your HEALTH CARE SERVICES? - (2) PROCESS Improvement HoW do you manage and improve your WORK SYSTEMS to deliver PATIENT and STAKEHOLDER VALUE with VALUES, virtues, culture, and ethics and achieve organizational success and SUSTAINABILITY? - (3) Patient Expectations and Preferences HOW do you address and consider each patient's expectations?
+What KEY PERFORMANCE MEASURES or INDICATORS and in-process MEASURES do you use to control and improve your WORK PROCESSES?
+HOW do these MEASURES relate to the quality of outcomes and MEASURES of the PERFORMANCE of your HEALTH CARE SERVICES? - (2) PROCESS Improvement HOW do you manage and improve your WORK SYSTEMS to deliver PATIENT and STAKEHOLDER VALUE with VALUES, virtues, culture, and ethics and achieve organizational success and SUSTAINABILITY? - (3) Patient Expectations and Preferences HOW do you address and consider each patient's expectations?
 HOW do you explain HEALTH CARE SERVICE delivery PROCESSES and likely outcomes to set realistic patient expectations?
-HOW do you factor patient decision making and patient preferences into the delivery of HEALTH CARE SERVICES? - (4) Support PROCESSES How do you determine your KEY support PROCESSES?
+HOW do you factor patient decision making and patient preferences into the delivery of HEALTH CARE SERVICES? - (4) Support PROCESSES HOW do you determine your KEY support PROCESSES?
 What are your KEY support PROCESSES?
-HOW does your day-to-day operation of these PROCESSES ensure that they meet KEY organizational requirements? - (5) Service and PROCESS Improvement HOW do you improve your WORK PROCESSES and support PROCESSES to improve HEALTH CARE SERVICES and PERFORMANCE, enhance your CORE COMPETENCIES, and reduce variability as well as, improve workplace Safety and reduce carbon footprints, as appropriate?
+HOW does your day-to-day operation of these PROCESSES ensure that they meet KEY organizational requirements? - (5) Service and PROCESS Improvement HOW do you improve your WORK PROCESSES and support PROCESSES to improve HEALTH CARE SERVICES and PERFORMANCE, enhance your CORE COMPETENCIES, and reduce variability?
+HOW do you improve your WORK PROCESSES and support PROCESSES to address environment protection and CLIMATE CHANGE events as appropriate?